Originally published March 2006 / Reviewed September 2021

 - Patient and/or member temporarily outside Canada

-A telehealth encounter occurs between a patient and a CMPA member, both of whom are ordinarily residents of Canada.
+A telehealth encounter occurs between a patient and a CMPA member, both of whom are ordinarily residents of Canada (and have an established doctor-patient relationship).
 At the time of the encounter, the patient or the member, or both, are temporarily located outside of Canada.
-If the medical-legal problem or legal action is initiated in Canada, the member is generally eligible for CMPA assistance.
+The CMPA will consider providing assistance with a medico-legal problem or legal action initiated in Canada, arising from urgent follow-up care to the existing patient.

 - Patient residing outside Canada

 A telehealth encounter occurs between a patient residing outside of Canada and a CMPA member located either in or outside Canada.
-In this scenario, the CMPA will generally not assist regardless of whether the legal action was initiated in Canada or elsewhere.
+In this scenario, the CMPA will generally not assist regardless of whether the medico-legal problem or legal action was initiated in Canada or elsewhere.

-If a patient is outside of Canada temporarily (e.g. on vacation, temporary employment, or students pursuing studies abroad) and phones or emails the physician's office regarding a medical problem related to a condition the physician is managing, the member would generally be eligible for assistance, as long as any legal action is initiated in Canada.
+If a patient is outside of Canada temporarily (e.g. on vacation, temporary employment, or students pursuing studies abroad) and phones or emails the physician's office regarding a medical problem related to a condition the physician is managing, the member would generally be eligible for assistance, as long as the medico-legal problem or legal action is initiated in Canada.
 Given the potential limitations of such communication, it may be prudent to consider advising the patient to seek local follow-up.

 Before providing a telehealth service, consider the following: